sh1zen/wp-optimizer/readme.txt.md

 == Upgrade Notice ==

-= 1.5.0 = Added wp_optimizer module carrying some new features: security fixes, browser caching system and server enhancements
+= 1.5.0 =
+Added wp_optimizer module carrying some new features, like security fixes, browser caching system and server enhancements.
+Improved settings handling and cron schedules.
+This is a huge upgrade, so plugin settings will be reset to defaults to ensure no conflicts.

 **Roadmap**